NeuroTechX/learn.neurotechedu.com/pages/projects.md

 ## No Headset
 <hr>

 If you don't have a headset available, there are still some stuff you could do with Brain data.
-Check out some of these links.
+Check out some of these sources.

 * Want to contribute to open Neuroscience in a gamified way?
 [Check out Eyewire](http://eyewire.org/explore)
 * You can also take a look at a buttload of MRI data [using Brainbox](http://brainbox.pasteur.fr/)